-Drivers in NSW do not need reminding they pay the highest CTP premiums in Australia and their premiums have increased some 85% in 10 years.
-Reform to the NSW CTP scheme has been on the table for some time but finally, Premier Gladys Berejiklian and Minister for Finance, Services and Property Victor Dominello announced some detail on 7 March.
+Drivers in NSW know they pay the highest CTP premiums in Australia.
+Their premiums have increased some 85% in 10 years.
+Reform to the NSW CTP scheme has been a long time coming.
+But finally, Premier Gladys Berejiklian and Minister for Finance, Services and Property Victor Dominello announced some detail on 7 March.

-The main change is that all injured road users, whether they are at fault or not in an accident, will receive benefits in the first 6 months.
+The main change is all injured road users, whether at fault or not in an accident, get benefits in the first 6 months.
 They will be able to claim weekly income payments if they need time off work, medical and treatment expenses and commercial home care.

-After 6 months, only people who were not at-fault in an accident and whose injuries were not minor can continue to receive benefits.
+After 6 months, only people who were not at-fault or whose injuries were not minor can keep getting benefits.
 They can also make common law claims.

-The seriously injured can claim up to 5 years’ weekly income plus reasonable medical and treatment expenses for life and will be able to make a common law claim that includes pain and suffering as well as past and future economic loss.
+The seriously injured can claim up to 5 years’ weekly income plus reasonable medical and treatment expenses for life.
+They will be able to make a common law claim that includes pain and suffering as well as past and future economic loss.

 Objectives of reform

-The reason for setting benefits for minor injuries rather than negotiating lump sums is it will provide injured people support straightaway and reduce the costly process of negotiation.
-This should help to reduce the price of green slips.
+There is a good reason for setting benefits for minor injuries rather than negotiating lump sums.
+It will provide injured people support straightaway and reduce the costly process of negotiation.
+This should push down the price of green slips.

 Minister Dominello claims the reformed CTP scheme will: